 We have clarified that we are referring to the joint association here (P. XX, Lines XX-XX):

-In the largest case-control study of ALS and traffic-related air pollution to date, we found that an increase in average concentrations of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at the 95% credible interval level, apart from EC for 1-year average SD increase.
+In the largest case-control study of ALS and traffic-related air pollution to date, we found that a joint increase in average concentrations of traffic-related pollutants was potentially associated with an increase in odds of ALS diagnosis, with the clearest results for EC.

 13) Discussion, page 14, line 48: If EC and NOX are so highly correlated why are their associations with ALS so different?